rachelcliff/TheCosplayQueue/README.md

 Installation is now complete, and the app should now be functional.

+The admin username for the production app is test5 and the password is 1234.

 ## Technologies utilised in this build:
 Materalize - Version 1.0.0, implemented using CDN, used to create the display and functionality on the home page of the app.
 React - Version 17.0.1, implemented via local installation and node cmd, used to create the display and functionality on the app admin panel.